12th Commerce Economics Chapter 1 (Introduction to Micro Economics and Macro Economics) Maharashtra Board – Free Solution

 Reason: a) Macroeconomics is the study of entire economy.
 On the other hand, microeconomics is a study of a particular segment of an economy.

-b) Macroeconomics studies aggregate demand, aggregate supply, national income, employment, etc. While microeconomics studies individual units such as individual demand, individual supply, Price determination of product.
+b) Macroeconomics studies aggregate demand, aggregate supply, national income, employment, etc. While microeconomics studies individual units such as individual demand, individual supply, and Price determination of product.

 c) Macroeconomics follows general equilibrium analysis.
 While microeconomics follows partial equilibrium analysis.